Migraine is a form of primary headache disorder.

 Patients with menstrual-related migraine may be commenced on specific therapies if standard measures fail.

 These can be taken daily on days migraine is anticipated or from two days before until three days after bleeding starts.
-All patients should be followed up to review efficacy of treatment.
+All patients should be followed up to review the efficacy of treatment.

 As discussed elsewhere migraine with aura is a contraindication to the use of the combined oral contraceptive pill due to the increased risk of ischaemic stroke.
 The combined pill should be used with caution in those with migraine without aura, particularly if there are additional risk factors present for vascular events.